2026 Foundation Leadership Forum: Schedule

 2:45 – 3:45 PM | Peer Group Meeting for Community College Foundations

-Foundation boards serve as stewards of assets intended to support their institutions in perpetuity, but higher education is entering a period of accelerating change driven by demographics, artificial intelligence, ideological and cultural fissures, fiscal pressures, and a shifting geopolitical landscape.
+Foundation boards serve as stewards of assets intended to support their institutions in perpetuity, but higher education is entering a period of accelerating change driven by demographics, artificial intelligence, ideological and culture fissures, fiscal pressures, and a shifting geo-political landscape.
 What will higher education look like in 2050?
 And how can foundations support their institutions as they adapt and evolve?
-To help look beyond the now to the next, futurist Bryan Alexander will share his perspectives on the major forces that will shape higher education and the ways that colleges and universities may change in the next quarter century.
+To help look beyond the now to the next, futurist Bryan Alexander will share his perspectives on the major forces that will shape higher education and ways that colleges and universities may change in in the next quarter century.

 Facilitator: